acceleratedscience/open-ad-toolkit/README_plugins_development.md

     Locate `my_plugin/plugin_params.py` and set the required parameters:

     - **`LIBRARY_NAME`**<br>
         The name of your plugin as it is displayed to OpenAD users.
-It is also how users can list all your plugin's commands: `plugin demo ?`
+It is also how users can list all your plugin's commands: `plugin demo ?`<br>
         <br>
     - **`LIBRARY_KEY`**<br>
-        A snake_case version of your plugin's name, used to create internal command ids.
+        A snake_case version of your plugin's name, used to create internal command ids.<br>
         <br>
     - **`PLUGIN_NAMESPACE`**<br>
-        A short word or letter combination that will prepend all your commands.
+        A short word or letter combination that will prepend all your commands.<br>
         <br>
     - **`CMD_NOTE`**<br>
         An optional information note that can be added to all your commands, for example: `To see all available demo comands, run 'demo plugin ?'`